jopemachine/alfred-chromium-workflow/README.md

 1. Check the browser is based on Chromium

-2. Add new path to `GetDBFilePath` in `src/utils.go`
+2. Add new path to `GetDBFilePath` in `src/utils.go`.

-3. Add the browser's proper Application Name to `getApplicationName` in `src/tabManager.go`
+3. Add the browser's proper Application Name to `getApplicationName` in `src/tabManager.go`.
+You can check this value through Applescript Editor's Dictionary.

-4. Add proper Open URL block of `info.plist` using Alfred
+4. Add proper Open URL block of `info.plist` using Alfred.

-5. Add new browser's item `SelectBrowser` in `src/config.go`
+5. Add new browser's item `SelectBrowser` in `src/config.go`.

 ## Related